 - Serves individuals, businesses, and online sellers

-- Simplifies the sign up process by letting you use your existing Facebook, Google, or PayPal account
+- Simplifies the sign up process by letting you use your existing Facebook or Google account

 - Offices in the UK, Estonia, Hungary, Ukraine, the U.S., Singapore, and Hong Kong